gsmservice-pl/messaging-sdk-java/README.md

 }
 ```

 ### Override Server URL Per-Client

-The default server can also be overridden globally by passing a URL to the `serverURL` builder method when initializing the SDK client instance.
+The default server can also be overridden globally using the `.serverURL(String serverUrl)` builder method when initializing the SDK client instance.
 For example:
 ```java
 package hello.world;